 Michael L. Munger, MD, FAAFP

-Michael L. Munger, MD, FAAFP, a family physician in Overland Park, Kansas, is a member of the board of directors of the American Academy of Family Physicians.
-The AAFP represents 120,900 physicians and medical students nationwide.
+Michael L. Munger, MD, FAAFP, a family physician in Leawood, Kansas, is president-elect of the American Academy of Family Physicians.
+The AAFP represents 129,000 physicians and medical students nationwide.

-As an AAFP board member, Munger advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.
+As AAFP president-elect, Munger advocates on behalf of family physicians and patients nationwide to inspire positive change in the U.S. health care system.

 Munger also served as a volunteer clinical assistant professor at the University of Kansas School of Medicine in Kansas City, Kansas, and as associate faculty at both the Baptist Medical Center Family Practice Residency in Kansas City, Missouri, and the University of Missouri – Kansas City School of Medicine.